The Complexity of Distance-$r$ Dominating Set Reconfiguration: Preliminaries

-\subparagraph*{Graph Notation.} For concepts and notations not defined here, we refer readers to~\cite{Diestel2017}.
-Unless otherwise mentioned, throughout this paper, we consider simple, connected, undirected graphs $G$ with vertex-set $V(G)$ and edge-set $E(G)$.
+For concepts and notations not defined here, we refer readers to~\cite{Diestel2017}.
+Unless otherwise mentioned, throughout this paper, we consider simple, connected\footnote{\ReviewRevise{It suffices to assume that the input graph is connected.
+Otherwise, each component can be handled separately.}}, undirected graphs $G$ with \ReviewRevise{vertex set} $V(G)$ and \ReviewRevise{edge set} $E(G)$.
 For any pair of vertices $u, v$, the \textit{distance} between $u$ and $v$ in $G$, denoted by $\dist_G(u, v)$, is the length of the shortest path between them.
 The \textit{diameter} of $G$, denoted by $\diam(G)$, is the largest distance between any pair of vertices.
 For two vertex subsets $X, Y$, we use $X - Y$ and $X + Y$ to indicate $X \setminus Y$ and $X \cup Y$, respectively.
 If $Y$ contains a single vertex $u$, we write $X - u$ and $X + u$ instead of $X - \{u\}$ and $X + \{u\}$, respectively.
 We denote by $X \Delta Y$ their \textit{symmetric difference}, i.e., $X \Delta Y = (X - Y) + (Y - X)$.
 For a subgraph $H$ of $G$, we denote $G - H$ as the graph obtained from $G$ by deleting all vertices of $H$ and their incident edges in $G$.

 A \textit{dominating set (DS)} of $G$ is a vertex subset $D$ such that for every $u \in V(G)$, there exists $v \in D$ such that $\dist_G(u, v) \leq 1$.
 For a fixed positive integer $r$, a \textit{distance-$r$ dominating set (D$r$DS)} of $G$ is a vertex subset $D$ such that for every $v \in V(G)$, there exists $v \in D$ such that $\dist_G(u, v) \leq r$.
 In particular, any D$1$DS is also a DS, and vice versa.
 Let $N^r_G[u]$ be the set of all vertices of distance at most $r$ from $u$ in $G$.
 We say that a vertex $v$ is \textit{$r$-dominated} by $u$ (or $u$ \textit{$r$-dominates} $v$) if $v \in N^r_G[u]$.
 We say that a vertex subset $X$ is \textit{$r$-dominated} by some vertex subset $Y$ if each vertex in $X$ is $r$-dominated by some vertex in $Y$.
 A D$r$DS is nothing but a vertex subset $D$ that $r$-dominates $V(G)$.
 We denote by $\gamma_r(G)$ the size of a minimum D$r$DS of $G$.